nb-programmer/dronesim/README.md

 This package includes modules and tools to simulate an aerial vehicle similar to a quadcopter, and makes it easy to use it for various A.I. applications such as path following, obstacle avoidance, etc.

+It comes with a bunch of sensors that can be attached to the UAV, such as a Camera (RGB and Depth), IMU (motion), and more to come.
+The simulator can have an "objective" set to generate observations for machine learning applications.

 ## Installation

 Install the package using pip from :